rodneyshupe/Cookbook/Recipes/Salads/CornSaladAndHoneyYogurtWithOrangeHabaneroPeppers.rst

 Directions
 ----------

-1. Prepare the dressing by combining all the ingredients in a bowl
+1. Combine the honey, yogurt, mayonnaise, salt, and pepper in a bowl for the dressing.
-2. Put the vegetables in a large bowl
-3. Pour the dressing into the main ingredients, and toss
+2. Put the vegetables in a large bowl, pour the dressing over top, and toss to coat.
-4. Chill and serve cold (can be served on a bed of crisp greens)
+3. Chill, then serve cold on a bed of crisp greens.